Jevrem Obrenović: Later life

-In 1816, Jevrem married Tomanija Bogićević (1796–1881), with whom he had eight children - seven daughters (the eldest, Jelena, married Miloš's secretary Konstantin Hadija) and one son, Miloš Jevremov Obrenović.
+In 1816, Jevrem married Tomanija Bogićević (1796–1881), the daughter of vojvoda Anta Bogićević (1750s–1813), with whom he had eight children - seven daughters (the eldest, Jelena, married Miloš's secretary Konstantin Hadija) and one son, Miloš Jevremov Obrenović.

 In 1819, he was appointed governor of Valjevo.
 Jevrem ruled autocratically in the districts under his governance, decisions being made only with his consent.

 Jevrem, as the younger brother of the ruler, had numerous responsibilities.
 His role in the organization and work of the nascent Serbian judiciary was of paramount importance.
 He was instrumental in combating banditry, which was especially rampant after 1817.
 Applying harsh, sometimes even cruel measures, Miloš and Jevrem managed to reduce brigandage to a reasonable level.
 In the period from 1817 to 1835, Jevrem participated in the suppression of several rebellions, during the Russo-Turkish War his task was to prevent the transfer of Ottoman troops from Bosnia through Serbia over to the eastern front.
 Until 1842, Jevrem at first secretly, but later publicly, fought for power.
 The opposition was able to remove Miloš from power, but then Jevrem realised that his chances of being elected Prince collapsed, and therefore committed his support to Miloš's second son Mihailo Obrenović III.

 The town of Šabac, where Jevrem lived from 1816 until 1831, was completely modernized and "Europeanized" under Jevrem's auspices.
 His house, which was completed in 1824, was a multi-storey building of which "symmetry, architecture and beauty precedes all residences and palaces in Serbia."
 Understanding the importance of popular education, Jevrem built schools and invited many teachers, doctors, pharmacists, and artisans to the town. Šabac also had a well-stocked pharmacy with drugs valued at 5,000 pence.
 The same year, Jevrem also built the town hospital, and the first barracks with four departments, which could each accommodate 60 soldiers.

 Jevrem headed a "literary circle" which included members archpriest Ignjat Savić, physician and writer Jovan Stejić, polymath Dimitrije P. Tirol, writer Princess Anka Obrenović and others.
 In 1829, he appointed Joseph Schlesinger the music teacher for his children.
 Schlesinger soon formed his own "music chapel" in the town.
 After a written order from Prince Miloš Obrenović in 1830 that the Serbian army needed military music, Schlesinger was on 1 June 1831 appointed kapellmeister of military music in Kragujevac.

 Jevrem hosted many of the intelligentsia of Europe, and played a significant role in raising the general cultural level in the country.
 His library at his residence in Šabac, with the works of La Fontaine, Schiller and others, is among the richest in Serbia.
 Under Jevrem's auspices, the National Library of Serbia in Belgrade was founded in 1832.

 After a long illness, Jevrem died at his home in Mărășești, Wallachia, on 9 September 1856.